lauralex/p2pmctracker/README.md

 Only one server can be connected to the backend service at a time.

+**Notes**: create a fly.io secret named `PASSWORD` and set it to the password you want to use for the protected routes.

 ## Third party tools
 ### Delta-patch:
 - Description: A tool to apply delta patches